malakai97/stonesmtg.com/_header_pages/invitational.md

 * Location: Tweedy's (2908 Fruth Street) in Austin, TX
 * Format: Timed Swiss rounds consisting of 3 rounds of vintage and 3 rounds of middle school, followed by a cut to top 4 which will be vintage.
+* Decklists: Competitors submit their decks in advance, and we play with open lists.

 Reminder that this is **not an open event**.
 However, the bar opens to the public at noon.
 Even better, our very own Rob Connelly will be livestreaming the whole event on our Twitch channel!